Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

-\textbf{Remarks} \begin{enumerate}[leftmargin=5mm] \item The condition also holds for combinations of multiple flows $\vvA, \vvB, \vvC$ ...
-Instead of a line, we consider the simplex spanned by the flows (i.e.~their convex hull). \item Strict concavity also holds for \emph{kinetic} flux cost functions (i.e.~flux cost functions that contain direct metabolite costs) if the following conditions are satified: the kinetic metabolite cost $\metcost(\mv)$ (i.e.~enzymatic plus direct metabolite cost) must be convex and its cost curvature matrix must have the same nullspace everywhere in the M-polytope.
-In this case, adding it to the enzymatic metabolite cost may change the cost curvature matrices, but these matrices, in the entire M-polytope, will still have the same nullspaces.
+\textbf{Remarks} \begin{enumerate}[leftmargin=5mm] \item The proposition \co{where is the proposition?} also holds for combinations of several {\flow}s, $\vvA, \vvB, \vvC$ ...
+In this case, instead of a line we consider their convex hull, i.e.~the simplex spanned by the {\flow}s. \item \emph{Kinetic} flux cost functions (i.e.~which contain enzymatic and direct metabolite costs) are strictly concave under the following conditions: the kinetic metabolite cost $\metcost(\lncv)$ (i.e.~enzymatic plus direct metabolite cost) must be convex, and its cost curvature matrix must have the same nullspace everywhere in the M-polytope.
+In this case, adding the direct metabolite cost to the enzymatic M-cost may change the cost curvature matrices, but these matrices, in the entire M-polytope, will still have the same nullspaces.
 Therefore the concavity proof in SI \ref{sec:ProofStrictlyConcave} still applies. \end{enumerate}

-\begin{mycorollary} If all flows in a B-polytope are \statedistinct, the enzymatic flux cost $\fluxcost(\vv)$ is strictly concave on the interior of this B-polytope. \end{mycorollary}